BA/BA (Hons) Public Relations and Marketing Communications

 - Senior practitioners in PR and marketing support the course through guest talks and webinars, mentoring students and helping them network at industry events.

-- Gain valuable work experience through a placement in the UK or abroad.
+- Gain valuable work experience through a placement in the UK or abroad (subject to availability).

 On this course you will:

 - Experience an unrivalled opportunity to study two closely aligned disciplines: PR and marketing.
 Organisations often take an integrated approach to communication, bringing together these two disciplines to help drive success.
 PR manages relationships with a range of stakeholder groups including employees, the government and the media and marketing focuses on relationships with the customer.

 - Gain practical experience of developing strategic PR and marketing communication solutions for live clients, creating authentic and shareable digital content for a range of social media platforms.

 - Find out how organisations use video, photography, blogs and podcasts to drive their marketing, and how you can help them do it better.
 You will undertake original research to inform decision making, and measure the effectiveness of campaigns using a range of analytics and metrics.

 - Gain a wealth of experience through work placement as well as having the opportunity to study abroad at one of our partner institutions (subject to availability)